randall/trafficserver/doc/admin-guide/files/cache_override.yaml.en.rst

 The primary destination field on each line is used to restrict the requests to which the caching rule will apply.

-.. _cache-config-format-dest-domain:
+.. _cache_override.yaml-format-dest-domain:

 ``dest_domain``
    A requested domain name. |TS| matches the host name of the destination from the URL in the request.

-.. _cache-config-format-dest-host:
+.. _cache_override.yaml-format-dest-host:

 ``dest_host``
    Alias for ``dest_domain``.

-.. _cache-config-format-dest-ip:
+.. _cache_override.yaml-format-dest-ip:

 ``dest_ip``
    A requested IP address. |TS| matches the IP address of the destination in the request.

-.. _cache-config-format-dest-host-regex:
+.. _cache_override.yaml-format-dest-host-regex:

 ``host_regex``
    A regular expression to be tested against the destination host name in the request.

-.. _cache-config-format-url-regex:
+.. _cache_override.yaml-format-url-regex:

 ``url_regex``
    A regular expression to be tested against the URL in the request.